 A power of attorney, whether executed before or after the commencement of the Liquor Licensing Amendment Act 1998 1, empowering a person to act for a person who is a licensee does not empower the donee to act for the licensee under this Act and to that extent is of no effect.

-[Section 30B inserted by No. 12 of 1998 s.
+[Section 30B inserted: No. 12 of 1998 s.
 17.]

 31. Licences, generally